dannish94/minigram/readme.md

-A simple React + Redux implementation
+A simple React + Redux implementation : Mini Instagram type app Credits to wesbos for the redux tutorial.
+It has been extended within this app.

 ## Running

 First `npm install` to grab all the necessary dependencies.

 Then run `npm start` and open <localhost:4001> in your browser.

-## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.